 - adipose (fat) tissue

 The Problem with Problems of the Endocrine SystemThe effects of hormone disruption in the body can range from bothersome to deadly.
 You can understand then why, as women, the discussion of stabilizing female hormones is one that must be put at the forefront.
 While hormonal changes can result from birth or genetic defects, others can be caused by:

-Any overproduction, underproduction or shift in the balance of hormone levels, can interfere with normal physical function.
+Endocrine DisordersAny overproduction, underproduction or shift in the balance of hormone levels, can interfere with normal physical function.
 Issues in the endocrine glands are often responsible for hormonal imbalances, and because hormones work along with other body systems, endocrine disorders often surface in other organs.
 On the other hand, hormonal problems can also be a symptom of non-endocrine diseases.
 You can understand why it’s so important to check your hormones to ensure that they are where they are supposed to be.
 Stabilizing female hormones is more than just about looking good or feeling great, it has to do with your whole quality of life.

 Common Women’s Imbalanced Hormone ConditionsPMS | It’s believed that hormonal changes occurring one month before a woman’s menstruation period cause premenstrual syndrome.
 There is a period of peeking and valley for both your estrogen and progesterone levels while this cycle is going on.
 Generally, the cycle is as follows: First Two Weeks of Menstrual Cycle: Estrogen levels peak and then drop.
 Last Two Weeks of Menstrual Cycle: Progesterone levels spike and then fall.
 These roller-coaster peaks and dips in hormonal activity interfere with signals in the brain and cause:

 - Food cravings